artsy/artsy.github.io/source/_posts/2012-10-18-the-perils-of-ios-user-agent-sniffing.markdown

 and many blogposts using its technique - are all incorrect.

-The conventional wisdom is that iOS devices have a user agent for Safari and a user agent for the uiWebview.
+The conventional wisdom is that iOS devices have a user agent for Safari and a user agent for the UIWebView.
 This assumption is incorrect as iOS apps can and do
 [customize their user agent](http://stackoverflow.com/a/8666438).
-The main offender here is Facebook, who iOS app alone accounts for about 1-3% of Art.sy's daily traffic.
+The main offender here is Facebook, whose iOS app alone accounts for about 1-3% of Art.sy's daily traffic.

 Compare these user agent strings from iOS devices: